Aliss is active on Social media- here are a selection of sites we use to keep you informed, so why not follow us today to keep up to date?

 Race and Diversity newsletter Jan/feb 2026

-to celebrate the centenary of the women’s Library@ LSE
+to celebrate the centenary of the women’s Library

 a brief Instagram reel based on resources from lse library